Illimag/dominos-app-visually-impaired/README.md

 When the user taps with three fingers all the elements will be read by Voice Assistant.

+### Fullscreen API and the Welcome Component

+In the welcome component we have a Fullscreen API call that takes the web application and turns it closer to a Progressive web app.
+By the means of taking up the entire screen space of the device of which it is being triggered.

+The details of the implementation is as follows.

+The welcome screen is the first route because of the

+	app-routing.modules.ts

+	{
+    path:  '',
+    redirectTo:  'welcome',
+    pathMatch:  'full'
+  	},

+There is an clickable div element with an onclick event that calls the launchFullscreen function API.

+	onclick="launchFullscreen(document.documentElement);"

+Added the Fullscreen API to the assets/js folder

+	function launchFullscreen(element) {
+	if(element.requestFullscreen) {
+	  element.requestFullscreen();
+	} else if(element.mozRequestFullScreen) {
+	  element.mozRequestFullScreen();
+	} else if(element.webkitRequestFullscreen) {
+	  element.webkitRequestFullscreen();
+	} else if(element.msRequestFullscreen) {
+	  element.msRequestFullscreen();
+	}
+  }

 ## Source Code

 The source code for the prototype is located in